 On 31 December 2019, the Group concluded an agreement to dispose of its 49% equity holdings in Ghana InterCo and Uganda InterCo to AT Sher Netherlands Cooperatief U.A.
 (ATC).
 The Uganda InterCo transaction closed on 21 February 2020 for cash proceeds of US\$140 million (R2.2 billion1) and realised a profit of R1.3 billion, inclusive of FCTR gains of R112 million reclassified to profit or loss on disposal.
-The Ghana InterCo transaction closed on 18 March 2020 for cash proceeds of US\$384 million (R6.6 billion1) and realised a net profit of R4.8 billion, after inclusion of FCTR losses of R1.8 billion reclassified to profit or loss on disposal.
+The Ghana InterCo transaction closed a net profit of R4.8 billion, after inclusion of FCTR losses of R1.8 billion reclassified to profit and loss on disposal.